Unraveling the topology of dissipative quantum systems: Discussion and Conclusions

-The introduced topological classification represents a distinct alternative to other classifications schemes for dissipative systems, e.g., based on (walltime) steady states.
-It is built on the requirement that all quantum trajectories exhibit an infinite chain of quantum jumps, which here takes the role of the spectral-gap requirement for closed quantum systems.
+The introduced topological classification represents a distinct alternative to other classification schemes for dissipative systems, e.g., based on (walltime) steady states.
+It is built on the physical requirement that all quantum trajectories exhibit an infinite chain of quantum jumps, which here takes the role of the spectral-gap requirement for closed quantum systems.
 Notably, the collective collapse model features a topological jumptime phase which is observable in the jumptime transport, while the respective walltime steady state fails to display topological behavior.
-Being based on the jumptime propagation, this topological classification is of intrinsically dynamical nature and does not merge with closed-system classification schemes in the limit of small dissipation rate $\gamma$.
-On the other hand, by virtue of its reference to quantum trajectories, it connects to, and extends, topological classifications for non-Hermitian (i.e., conditioned on no quantum jumps) quantum systems.
+Being based on the jumptime propagation, this topological classification is of intrinsically dynamical nature and also does not merge with closed-system classification schemes (which are based on the stationary states of Hermitian Hamiltonians), not even in the limit of small dissipation rate $\gamma$.
+Instead, the topological behavior revealed here holds equally for any $\gamma > 0$ and can manifestly diverge from the behavior predicted by the Hamiltonian alone, as seen, e.g., for the SSH Hamiltonian complemented by a sublattice projection (in which case the jumptime phase vanishes for any choice of the staggered hoppings).